cloudant-labs/graphdb-slate/source/includes/guides/replication-guide.md

 }
 ```

-Every Cloudant account has a special database called “_replicator” into which replication jobs can be inserted.
-Simply add a document into the _replicator database to initiate replication.
+Every Cloudant account has a special database called `_replicator`, into which replication jobs can be inserted.
+Simply add a document into the `_replicator` database to initiate replication.

  * `_id` - Supplying an _id field is optional, but can be useful in order to identify replication tasks.
 Cloudant will generate a value for you if you do not supply one.
  * `source` - the URL of the source Cloudant database, including login credentials